ovh/cds/contrib/helm/cds/README.md

 ## Introduction

-This chart bootstraps a [CSD](https://github.com/ovh/cds) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [CDS](https://github.com/ovh/cds) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It also packages a Postregsql server and a Redis server, both include with helm dependency mechanisms.
+It also starts a PostgreSQL server and a Redis server using the helm built-in dependency system.

 ## Prerequisites